-It is important that the battery change be done in a proper manner to avoid completely ruining the computer thou.
+It is important that the battery change is done in a proper manner to avoid completely ruining the computer thou.
 If you’re unsure about changing the batteries it is advisable to contact an authorized Suunto dealer to get it done.

-A plus when changing the batteries is that all your history and dive data, as well as your altitude, personal and alarms settings, will remain in the dive computer.
+A plus when changing the batteries is that all your history and dive data, as well as your altitude, personal and alarms settings, will remain on the dive computer.
 However, you will need to reset the clock time and time alarm settings, as well as any Nitrox settings.